Yuma building permits

 - No separately-published, distinct fee schedule or design-requirements document was located for Demolition or Solar PV permits beyond the general Building/Electrical code fee tables and the City's own activity-tracked review-timeline document — both permit types are confirmed to exist as processed permit categories (per the City's own A.R.S. § 9-835 time-frames document) but without a dedicated ordinance section comparable to some peer cities' standalone demolition-bond or solar-specific-requirements pages.
 Recovery exhausted: direct fetch (blocked by Akamai, both with and without a browser User-Agent), WebSearch, Wayback Machine snapshots of the Building Safety/Permits/Forms pages, and a full read of the amlegal.com-hosted Yuma City Code Chapter 150 table of contents.

-- The Yuma City Code (Chapter 150 Building Regulations, Chapter 154 Zoning) is hosted by American Legal Publishing (codelibrary.amlegal.com/codes/yuma), not Municode; the site renders code text via a server-rendered page (confirmed working with direct browser-header curl and Playwright) rather than requiring the Municode client/job/node API pattern.
+- The Yuma City Code (Chapter 150 Building Regulations, Chapter 154 Zoning) is hosted by American Legal Publishing (codelibrary.amlegal.com/codes/yuma), not Municode; the site renders code text via a server-rendered page (confirmed working with direct an automated fetch and a scripted browser) rather than requiring the Municode client/job/node API pattern.